jackdeterman/Power_Outage_Economic_Analysis/README.md

 - Create new features using existing data,
 - Rename existing columns for readability.

 Then, I divided the dataset into components for the data cleaning process to familiarize myself with all of the information conveyed in the dataset.
 For this, I generally defaulted to the categorizations used by Sayanti Mukherjee, Roshanak Nateghi, and Makarand Hastak in their explanation of the variables in their article [Data on major power outage events in the continental U.S.](https://www.sciencedirect.com/science/article/pii/S2352340918307182).
-However, this came with numerous adjustments, as I will explain as I walk through the data cleaning process.
+However, this came with numerous adjustments.
 Within each component, I walked through the four steps I described above.

 - __Geographic / Climate Data__: The climate data in the raw dataset was generally very well organized and formatted.
 In cleaning these columns, I first dropped redundancies present in the `'U.S._STATE'` and `'ANOMALY.LEVEL'` columns.
 They contained the same information as the `'State'` and `'Climate Category'` columns of the cleaned DataFrame, respectively, and were unnecessary to include.
 Then, I aggregated the time-related columns in the raw DataFrame into the `'Year'` column of the cleaned DataFrame.
 This entailed converting one of the columns to a DateTime datatype, extracting its year, and removing the resulting redundancies.
 I renamed the columns for readability and moved forward.
 - __Event-Specific Data__: There was no mechanically challenging data cleaning on any event-specific columns in the raw DataFrame.
 I removed repetitive columns, renamed the existing ones to the versions you were introduced to, and moved on.